nus-cs2103-AY2021S1/ip/docs/README.md

      1.[E][✘] CS2100 Assignment 1 (at: Sep 16 2020)
     _______________________________________________________________________

-## Usage 3: Reminders to upcoming tasks to complete
+### Usage 3: Reminders to upcoming tasks to complete
-Displays a list of incomplete tasks that are required to be completed in 3 days including the day today.
+> Displays a list of incomplete tasks that are required to be completed in 3 days including the day today.
 Incomplete Todo tasks are all displayed.

 Usage example:
-- When the Duke program is started.
+- Start the program.
 - On press "My Reminder" button at the top of the Duke program.

 Expected outcome:

-IF - *There are tasks to be completed:*
+**IF** *There are tasks to be completed:*

     _______________________________________________________________________
      ***Reminder: